'Ring Of Fire' Eclipse Sweeps Across Skies In Middle East And Southeast Asia

 The event began in the early morning hours — in Oman, dramatic images showed the sun being obscured as it rose above the Gulf of Oman.
 Photographers captured similar scenes across the Middle East and in India.

-By the time the eclipse began happening further east, the sun was higher in the sky — and millions of people used protective eyewear to watch the moon partially blot out the sun.
+By the time the eclipse began happening farther east, the sun was higher in the sky, and millions of people used protective eyewear to watch the moon partially blot out the sun.

 People outside of the roughly 73-mile-wide central path were still able to see at least a partial solar eclipse if their skies were clear.
 But even through light clouds, the bright halo effect was striking.